This course includes an on campus activity/ies. Check timetable for details. Contact course convener if you are unable to travel to Canberra.

 Upon successful completion, students will have the knowledge and skills to:

 - Explain the interaction and diversity of parasite and host populations within the Kioloa environment.

 - Analyse and relate the evolutionary trajectories of specific/local parasite and host populations to their habitats.

 - Apply disciplinary and interdisciplinary frameworks in a systems level appraisal of parasite/host ecology.

 - Design and apply relevant experimental techniques to a cycle of collaborative research.

 - Evaluate how interdisciplinary research can deepen complex life sciences research inquiry and personal learning.

-Registrations will close on July 5 2019.
-Students will be notified the outcome by mid July 2019.
+Registrations will close at the end of July and students will be notified of the outcome by early August.